RIanDeLaCruz/helloworld/README.md

 # helloworld

+## Repository for helloworld as required by [Patchwork Manila Core](https://github.com/diezcami/pwm-subcore)

 ## Answer for Commit 2
 * How is Git/GitHub relevant to me at all?
   * First off, Git and GitHub are two different things.
 Git is a versioning system while GitHub is a repository.